Using the library

 - One Week Loan items for two weeks.

-Please note: Items are subject to recall after one week for other users.
+Please note: Any item is still subject to recall.
 Notices will be sent to your Loughborough University email address.

 We are willing to check the catalogue to see if items are available and to submit reservation requests on your behalf.
-All such requests should be made by phone to the User Services Desk on (01509) 222361 and you should have your borrower card to hand.
+All such requests should be made by phone to the Library Help Desk on (01509) 222361 and you should have your borrower card to hand.

 You may also request that an item is taken off the shelf for you to collect.
 We only hold such material for 24 hours.